disarm-platform/docs/README.md

 # Docs Home

+This site contains documentation on outputs from the DiSARM project, including the DiSARM app and the DiSARM API.
 For more information on the project, visit the main project website at <https://www.disarm.io>

 ## DiSARM API